-We’ve put together a simple and easy to follow checklist to help you figure out where to focus your efforts.
-This guide is meant to be a basic daily checklist that takes less than 30 minutes every morning.
-If you stick to it, the results will compound over time translating into more business and a stronger online presence.
+We’ve put together a simple, easy-to-follow list of 6 things you can work on each day to improve your marketing.
+If you stick to it, even with just 30 minutes a day, the results will compound over time, resulting in more customers and a stronger online presence.
 So, grab a cup of coffee and start your day by ticking off each item in the list.

 Every good website has a way to capture visitor’s information in order to convert them into potential customers.
 If your website doesn’t at least have a “Contact Us” form, you should set one up now, and read our post on how to turn web traffic into actionable leads.

 Visitors to your website will submit forms at all times, which means that some might have come in while you were sleeping!
 It’s important to get back to these leads as soon as possible.
 Contacting them while they still have you in mind will help you convert more of them into customers.
-Go through the list and sort them, figure out which are legitimate leads and set a plan to contact them today!
+Go through the list and sort them out— determine which ones are legitimate leads and set a plan to contact them today!
 This can mean setting up reminders at specific times for you to call them, emailing them yourself, or maybe assigning them to a salesperson to follow up.

 Social Media has changed the way we do business.
-If you don’t have a presence in Facebook, Twitter and Foursquare you might be missing out on opportunities to engage with your audience.
+If you don’t have a presence on Facebook, Instagram, or Twitter, you might be missing out on opportunities to engage with your audience.

-It’s important to check your Facebook wall and inbox frequently (at least every morning) to see who has commented, liked or messaged you.
-Make sure to follow up with anyone who sent you a direct message and also comment on or like new posts on your wall.
-Remember it’s all about engaging and being part of the conversation.
-If there isn’t much going on in your wall, you should start a conversation; read this post for ideas and tips to engage people on Facebook.
+It’s important to check your social media pages frequently (at least every morning) to see who has commented, liked or messaged you.
+Make sure to follow up with anyone who sent you a direct message and to engage back with new likes and comments.
+Remember: it’s all about engaging and being part of the conversation.
+If there isn’t much going on on your social media accounts, check out these ideas on getting more social media engagement.

 Another good idea is to like and comment on other business’ pages; this will help you start building some buzz for your own business.

-Twitter: Check your Twitter feed for direct messages, replies, retweets and mentions.
-It’s important to thank people for retweeting your posts, this will let them know that you noticed.
-Also, follow up with conversations about your business and make sure to post frequently (Read this post for ideas you can tweet about today).
+Check your Twitter feed for direct messages, replies, retweets, and mentions.
+It’s important to thank people for retweeting your posts, as this will let them know that you noticed.
+Also, follow up with conversations about your business and make sure to post frequently (Read this post for things you can tweet about today).

-If you’re not using alerts to learn about your industry and your business then you’re missing out on a free an easy way to stay on top of things.
+If you’re not using alerts to learn about your industry and monitor your online reputation, you’re missing out on a free an easy way to stay on top of things.
 Go to Google Alerts and set up your first three alerts.
 Some ideas for alerts are:

 Set your alerts to send you daily emails and make sure to check them every day.
 This is an easy way to pinpoint which blogs and publications are relevant for your industry.
 It also helps you react quickly to any big news in your industry and it can be a way to get some ideas of conversations to have using social media.
 Finally, make sure you’re active and answer questions that are related to your company or your industry; this will help you establish yourself as a thought leader.

-Chances are, your company has some reviews in sites like Yelp, Google Maps, Yahoo Local, CitySearch, etc. Keep an up to date list of the sites where you are listed and make sure to check them daily to monitor new reviews.
+Chances are, your company has a profile on reviews sites like Yelp, Google Maps, Yahoo Local, CitySearch, etc. Keep an up to date list of the sites where you are listed and make sure to check them daily to monitor new reviews.
 If they’re good, fantastic!
-Use them as promotional material for your Facebook wall or Twitter posts.
-If they’re bad, embrace them and deal with them (For ideas on how to deal with bad reviews, read our post on how to deal with negative reviews).
+Use them as promotional material for your Facebook business page or Twitter posts.
+If they’re bad, embrace them and deal with them properly—even negative reviews can turn into positive opportunities for your business and your customers.

 Something else to include here is checking sites like Yahoo!
 Answers and Quora, to surface questions that people might be asking in your area of expertise.
-Be helpful and instead of trying to sell them on your product or service, just give them the best advice.
-This will help you build trust from every reader and in the long term will help you establish your presence.
+Be helpful and instead of trying to sell them on your product or service.
+Just focus on giving them the best advice and you will build trust with your audience and strengthen your reputation.

-It can be hard to write blog posts daily, but it’s important to keep this top of mind and if you are inspired you should write a full blown blog post today.
-If not, simply write a small article (two or three paragraphs) about a conversation you had yesterday with a customer, partner or vendor.
-Maybe write about the questions that you received from them on the phone.
+It can be hard to write blog posts daily, but it’s important to write when you can.
+Even if you post once a week, or a few small posts a week.
+Write about a conversation you had yesterday with a customer, partner or vendor.
+Maybe write about the frequently asked questions you get from prospects.
 It’s pretty common for others to be wondering the same things and if you have the answers, it will help you connect with your audience and increase your buzz.

 If you don’t already have a blog, we recommend setting one up!
-It’s easy and there are many free tools out there like Tubmlr that will get you up and running in no time.
+It’s easy and there are many free tools out there that will get you up and running in no time.